stanosphere/fp-things/readme.md

 - Perhaps add tests for some of my other things
 - Finish off work on PaulSet and the Setoid type in general
 - Move on to the next thing in Tom's blog: Ords!
+- Consider using something other than lodash/fp
+  - Although it is good to use what I use at work every day probably